DraconInteractive/Dracon.Project.IronWhisper/README.md

 # TODO's

+Managers
+- Instead of creating all the managers 1-by-1, instead make manager classes derive from a BaseManager class with a virtual CreateInstance method.
+- Each manager implements method separately, just like current
+- Replace manager creation at start with reflection instancing of all BaseManager derivatives (the same as the BaseAction handling)

+Actions
+- Add an 'enabled' bool to all actions, so debug/testing actions can be deactivated

 API
 - Create a data structure for instructions etc to be fed to devices.
 - Return this structure as part of the response to the device update call